 In early summer 2022, approximately 60 participants from 28 countries gathered for the first INFCOM Gender Workshop.
 The kick-off introductory sessions represented a unique effort to proactively address gender balance in INFCOM expert groups and to launch the INFCOM Circles concept.

-The INFCOM Gender group have identified the Lean In Circles model designed by Sheryl Sandberg (until recently CEO of Facebook) as a suitable first step [Argentina] for women from INFCOM to meet, discuss issues, network, learn of opportunities and support each other.
+The INFCOM Gender group have identified the Lean In Circles model designed by Sheryl Sandberg (until recently CEO of Facebook) as a suitable first step for women from INFCOM to meet, discuss issues, network, learn of opportunities and support each other.

 Through the presentations and interactive break-out groups, many ideas emerged as potential topics for future discussions.
 Overall, the workshop was well received.
 Participation was from a broad range of countries.